Synapticplastic/3D-Printing/README.md

 # 3D Printing
-Fomenko et al. manuscript (under review) models for 3D printing

-These are STL files which can be freely 3D printed for the purpose of replicating experiments in the publication Fomenko et al. 2019 "Parametric effects of transcranial low-intensity ultrasound on human motor cortex excitability and behaviour".
+Fomenko A, Chen KH et al. "Systematic examination of low-intensity ultrasound parameters on human motor cortex excitability and behaviour". eLife 2020

+These are STL files which can be freely 3D printed for advancement of TUS neuromodulation research

-The first file adapts a FUS transducer to the underside of a standard 70mm figure 8 TMS coil The second file adapts a FUS transducer alone the scalp, with slits for velcro straps
+The first file adapts a TUS transducer to the underside of a standard 70mm figure 8 TMS coil.
+Depending on the diameter and thickness of the transducer, this may need to be modified The second file adapts a FUS transducer alone the scalp, with slits for velcro straps

+For citation: eLife 2020;9:e54497  DOI: 10.7554/eLife.54497